Quiver Schur algebras and q-Fock space: A graded cellular basis

 \subsection{The proof of cellularity}

-We will organize our proof into several chunks.
-The first step only concerns the tensor product algebras $T^\bnu$ and extends Hu and Mathas' basis from \cite{HM} to these algebras, the second proves that the proposed cellular basis for the Schur algebra spans, the four shows that it is indeed a cellular basis and the final fourth step compares the ideals with the Dipper-James-Mathas cellular ideals.
+We will organize our proof into four parts.
+The first step only concerns the tensor product algebras $T^\bnu$ and extends Hu and Mathas' basis from \cite{HM} to these algebras, the second proves that the proposed cellular basis for ${A}^\bnu$ spans, the third shows that it is indeed a cellular basis and the final fourth step compares the ideals with the Dipper-James-Mathas cellular ideals.